rohituteja/navi_project/README.md

 -   **Pure LLMs** are great at understanding context (e.g., Pilot says "Turning base") but struggle with precise timing and math.

 #### **How it works:**
-1.  **Heuristic Candidate Generation**:
+1.  **Aircraft-Aware Heuristics**:
-    -   We first run a fast, physics-based pass over the telemetry with temporal smoothing.
+    -   We first run a fast, physics-based pass over the telemetry using **Aircraft Profiles**.
-    -   *Simple Logic*: "If RPM > 2000 and GroundSpeed < 5kts with low altitude, it's likely a RUNUP.
-If AGL is less than 5 feet, it's likely we are on the ground, and probably in a TAXI state.
-High bank angles in the air mean we are either in a turn (during a CRUISE state) or a MANUEVER state, etc."
+    -   Thresholds for stalls, steep turns, and run-ups are dynamically adjusted based on the selected plane (e.g., Sling NGT vs. Cessna 172).
     -   *Result*: A list of "Regions of Interest" (ROI) with precise timestamps.
 2.  **Two-Stage LLM Analysis**:
     -   **Stage 1 (Key Events)**: The LLM first identifies major anchor events (Engine Start, Takeoff, Landing, Shutdown) to establish a global timeline.
     -   **Stage 2 (Refinement)**: We feed the **Heuristic Candidates**, **Telemetry Summary**, **Audio Transcript**, and **Key Events** into the LLM.
     -   The LLM acts as a "Flight Instructor", using the semantic cues from the audio ("Clear of runway") to refine the physical boundaries found by the heuristics.
-    -   It enforces a **Strict State Machine** (e.g., `PREFLIGHT` -> `TAXI` -> `RUNUP`) to ensure logical flow between segments.
+    -   It enforces a **Strict State Machine** (e.g., `PREFLIGHT` -> `TAXI` -> `RUNUP` -> `TAKEOFF`) to ensure logical flow between segments.

+### 🔗 Robust Audio-Telemetry Alignment (`alignment.py`)
+Synchronizing a separate audio recording with G3X flight logs is difficult due to clock drift and lack of common timestamps.
+We solved this with a **Multi-Pass Clustering Strategy**:

+1.  **Candidate Detection**: We run 9 specialized detectors to find potential correlation points:
+    -   `Power/RPM Changes` (e.g., "Full power" callout vs RPM spike)
+    -   `Airspeed Callouts` (e.g., "Airspeed alive" vs Speed > 0)
+    -   `Run-up Checks` (Distinctive high-RPM, zero-speed signature)
+    -   `Takeoff Roll` & `Landings`
+    -   `Steep Turns` & `Stall Warnings`
+2.  **Clustering & Voting**: These candidates are clustered to find a consensus time offset.
+High-confidence events (like a distinct RPM spike during run-up) are weighted more heavily.
+3.  **LLM Validation**: The proposed offset and top anchor points are sent to an LLM (GPT-5-mini) for a final sanity check to ensure physical and semantic consistency.

-### 📊 Telemetry Normalization (`telemetry.py`)
+### 📊 Telemetry & Profiles
--   **Decision**: We use `pandas` to create a unified internal schema.
--   **Supported Format**: The system is optimized for Garmin G3X Excel files.
+-   **Normalization**: We use `pandas` to create a unified internal schema from Garmin G3X Excel files.
--   **Derived Metrics**: We calculate missing data like `turn_rate` or `is_ground` status on the fly to support the segmentation logic.
+-   **Aircraft Profiles**: The system loads `aircraft_profiles.json` to adapt its analysis logic.
+This allows it to correctly identify maneuvers based on the specific performance envelope of the plane being flown.

 ### ⚡ Asynchronous Job Pattern
 Analyzing an hour-long flight takes time.